valibm/holbertonschool-shell/basics/README.md

 9-firstdirdeletion - Is a script that deletes the directory my_first_directory that is in the /tmp directory.
 10-back - Is a script that changes the working directory to the previous one.
 11-lists - Is a script that lists all files in the current directory and the parent of the working directory and the /boot directory, in long format.
+12-file_type - Is a script that prints the type of the file named iamafile.